 A special kind of tone negation is said to occur in the lower Yangtse river basin (including Shànghǎi) in which the tone of the first syllable of a syntactic structure is extended across the whole of the structure, masking the underlying tones of the other syllables.

-Here is a table showing the correspondences among modern Mandarin, Cantonese, and Hokkien as they are usually numbered.
+Here is a table showing the tone correspondences among modern Mandarin, Cantonese, and Hokkien as they are usually numbered.
 The letter A is used to hold the usual diacritic.
 For Hokkien AH shows an entering tone.

 |Tone Name||Mandarin||Cantonese |